tomshaffner/PiThermalCam/index.md

 The thinking here is simple: S for Save, T for Temp, F for Filter, C for Colormap, I for Interpolation, and in those last to cases the key just to the left to go back.

+#### Viewing remotely on the Pi

+If, like me, you don't have a screen for your Raspberry Pi, you'll likely be remoting into the Pi for the two options discussed above.
+Both show live video on the screen and you'll want to see that as you move around.
+I mentioned remoting in via SSH for VS Code development earlier, but for viewing the video I used two different approaches: the first was VNC Viewer, which comes with the Raspberry Pi and can be [enabled in Raspbian](https://www.raspberrypi.org/documentation/remote-access/vnc/).
+This is traditionally how I've connected to my Pi.

+On the advice of some online forums however, I also tested the Remote Desktop program included in Microsoft Windows.
+As the forums had suggested, I found this connection to be a bit more stable and reliable when trying to view live video on the Pi and simultaneously moving around the wifi network.
+Connecting is a simple as opening remote desktop (often pre-installed on Windows and available in the Windows store and for Android and I believe Mac devices) and typing in the IP address and username of your Pi.

+These two options were enough to cover my need for this approach, and I'd recommend others who are doing this consider these options.

+If, however, this approach seems at times cumbersome or more error prone, the web server version might be for you:

 ### OpenCV Version - Web Server